From traveling underwater to peeking into the pits of hell

 Kisarazu, on the Boso Peninsula , boasts some unusual attractions.
 It's the starting point of the Aqua Line, a highway that takes you under the bay.
 Hikers will love Mt.
 Nokogiri , one of Chiba's highest mountains, where you can peek into the pits of hell.
 The area is home to one of Japan's largest Buddhas, as well as one of the Tokyo area's major outlet malls.

-- Umihotaru, the world's only highway rest-stop on the ocean
+- Umihotaru, a unique highway rest-stop on the ocean

 - Mt.
 Nokogiri, with sweeping views of the landscape